param629/Facial-recognition-enabled-Voice-Assistant/README.md

 # Facial-recognition-enabled-Voice-Assistant
+This is a virtual assistant for our laptops with in built facial recognition for authentication of user and interactive user interface.
+By the click of a button, one can give instructions to his/her computer and have the system perform easy tasks with great accuracy and efficiency.
+This assistant listens for the user’s message, breaks it down, evaluates it and offers a meaningful response in return.
+Not only it increases the productivity, but speech recognition software nowadays capture speech much faster than a human’s average typing speed.

 1. VOICE ASSISTANT
 a.
 The first and foremost thing for a voice assistant is that it should be able to speak.
 For this we also need a python library that converts text